Adaku Ufere-Awoonor: Career

 Adaku's decision to go into the oil and gas industry was inspired by the appointment of Diezani Alison-Madueke as the first Nigerian female minister of Petroleum Resources in 2010.
-As an international oil and gas lawyer and energy professional, Adaku has held several international positions, such as the Head of the Energy Practice of Centurion Law Group in Equatorial Guinea, and with General Electric as Legal Counsel GE Oil & Gas in Nigeria.
+As an oil and gas lawyer and energy professional, Adaku has held several international positions, such as the Head of the Energy Practice of Centurion Law Group in Equatorial Guinea, and with General Electric as Legal Counsel GE Oil & Gas in Nigeria.
 She has recorded a number of landmark achievements, in South Sudan she led the team who negotiated the country's first ever Production Sharing Contract and set up the first indigenous African exploration company to operate in South Sudan.
 In Equatorial Guinea she led teams that negotiated billion dollar investments into the country as well as drafting and implementing landmark statutes in Equatorial Guinea.

 As an expert in international contracts, contractual management clauses and international corporate framework, Adaku has worked with several governments, as well as international and national oil companies.
-Her vast experience in energy and oil and gas spans countries such as Equatorial Guinea, Ghana, Cameroon, Mauritius, South Sudan, and South Africa.
+Her experience in energy and oil and gas spans countries such as Equatorial Guinea, Ghana, Cameroon, Mauritius, South Sudan, and South Africa.

-In addition to rendering legal services in the oil and gas sector, Adaku also offers legal services to fight against sexual and gender-based violence, providing prevention mechanisms and supporting survivors with psychosocial services.
+Adaku offers legal services to fight against sexual and gender-based violence, providing prevention mechanisms and supporting survivors with psychosocial services.
 She previously held the position of the Head of Legal at STER Initiative, a Not-for-Profit organization.
-In 2019, STER collaborated with Nigeria's National Agency for the Prohibition of Trafficking in Persons, along with 15 non-governmental organisations, supported by the British Council, to set up Nigeria first ever Sex Offenders Registry.
+In 2019, STER collaborated with Nigeria's National Agency for the Prohibition of Trafficking in Persons, along with 15 non-governmental organisations, supported by the British Council, to set up Nigeria's first Sex Offenders Registry.

 Adaku was appointed the Deputy Chief of Party, USAID-funded Power Africa West Africa Energy Program in 2019.
 A USAID and Power Africa coordinated initiative helping West Africa expand supply of and access to affordable and grid-connected electricity services; through technical assistance, capacity building and transaction support.

 She was named Chief of Party of the Program in 2021 and is the first African to be named Chief of Party of a USAID and Power Africa Program, overseeing 23 countries in the West and Central African region.